The Amilcar Notes – 1…Zine al Abedine Ben Ali’s Sorry Legacy: Repression, Torture and Death

 It is as if Ben Ali were competing for something akin to an anti-Nobel prize and he is right up there in the running with the worst of them…the Guatemalan dictators, Pinochet, Mobutu and that great cast of right wing dictators the United States has supported – whether be in defense of the war on Communism or the war against terrorism – for decades.

-The case of Abed Moneen Ben Chabaane, an Ennahdha active, illustrated the nature of Ben Ali’s repressive machine as well as any.
+The case of Abed Moneen Ben Chabaane, an Ennahdha activist, illustrated the nature of Ben Ali’s repressive machine as well as any.
 Arrested, imprisoned and tortured because of his work as an organizer for the Islamic university student organization, Ben Chabane is one of the more fortunate ones.
 He survived.
 Many of his friends and comrades in arms did not.

 2. From Amilcar to Le Cram…